graphistry/graphistry-cli/docs/configure-pygraphistry.md

 If you are using Graphistry's built-in Jupyter server, it autoconfigures `PYGRAPHISTRY_CONFIG` and `graphistry.config`.
 Modify `docker-compose.yml`'s `notebook` section's volume mounts for new behavior.
 You can check the container's default config by running `! cat /home/graphistry/pygraphistry.config` from a notebook.

+Libraries can be added using `pip` in the built-in Jupyter server.
+To enable new library install or existing library override, enter the server running the notebook container and change the permissions of the python env directory using `sudo chown -R ubuntu:ubuntu /home/ubuntu/graphistry/data/py_envs/jupyter`.

 ## Examples

 ### Speed up some uploads